 The Average Costs of Typical Plumbing Jobs

-Costs, of course, vary when deciding how much to charge for plumbing work.
-This depends on location of the job, the materials required and the time of day.
+The costs will depend on location of the job, the materials required and the time of day.
 For example, weekends and after hours are likely to be billed higher.
 On average, plumbing jobs are usually around $40-$80 per hour but, with a lot of variables, it’s hard to measure an exact average.
 For the more common jobs such as installing or repairing a tap, you’re looking at around $130.
 Looking at replacing a toilet or installing a radiator is around $260-$280.

 Can You Charge More on Weekends and Holidays?

 The short answer is yes.
 If you’re providing a service outside of standard working hours or on a national holiday, you can charge an additional fee.
 A lot of plumbing services will add a call-out fee for this kind of work as it can be an inconvenience to the plumber.
 Once again, there are a lot of variables that will affect the outcome of what you wish to charge for weekend work and national holidays.
-But, it’s certainly worth taking into account and very common for these rates to be double standard rates.
+But, it’s certainly worth taking into account and very common for these rates to be double the standard rates.

 Complexity of the job

-When putting together a list of materials needed for a job, the costs will quickly add up.
 It’s common within the industry to let the customer know which materials are required and why.
 You can then charge for these costs.
 As the material costs will differ depending on the complexity and type of job, it’s almost impossible to include them within the hourly or flat rate charge.
 If there are any unforeseen challenges requiring additional materials, make sure you check with the customer before ordering anything.
 Being open and upfront will solidify the relationship and build trust with the customer.